Church Synthesis on Register Automata over Linearly Ordered Data Domains: Abstract

+{In a Church synthesis game, two players, Adam and Eve, alternately pick some element in a \emph{finite} alphabet, for an infinite number of rounds.
+The game is won by Eve if the $\omega$-word formed by this infinite interaction belongs to a given language $S$, called the specification.
+It is well-known that for $\omega$-regular specifications, it is decidable whether Eve has a strategy to enforce the specification no matter what Adam does.
+We study the extension of Church synthesis games to the linearly ordered data domains $(\bbQ,\leq)$ and $(\bbN,\leq)$.
+In this setting, the infinite interaction between Adam and Eve results in an $\omega$-\emph{data} word, i.e., an infinite sequence of elements in the domain.

-Thus, we study one-sided Church games, where Eve instead operates over a finite alphabet, while Adam still manipulates data.
-We show they are determined, and deciding the existence of a winning strategy is in \textsc{ExpTime}, both for $\bbQ$ and $\bbN$.
+We study this problem when specifications are given as register automata.
+Those automata consist in finite automata equipped with a finite set of registers in which they can store data values, that they can then compare with incoming data values with respect to the linear order.
+Church games over $(\bbN,\leq)$ are however undecidable, even for deterministic register automata.
+Thus, we introduce one-sided Church games, where Eve instead operates over a finite alphabet, while Adam still manipulates data.
+We show that they are determined, and that deciding the existence of a winning strategy is in \textsc{ExpTime}, both for $\bbQ$ and $\bbN$.
 This follows from a study of constraint sequences, which abstract the behaviour of register automata, and allow us to reduce Church games to $\omega$-regular games.
-Lastly, we apply these results to the transducer synthesis problem for input-driven register automata, where each output data is restricted to be the content of some register, and show that if there exists an implementation, then there exists one which is a register transducer.
+We present an application of one-sided Church games to a transducer synthesis problem.
+In this application, a transducer models a reactive system (Eve) which outputs data stored in its registers, depending on its interaction with an environment (Adam) which inputs data to the system. }